apex/up/docs/04-configuration.md

 - `lambda`
 - `proxy.command`

-For example you may want to override `proxy.command` for development, which is the env `up start` will also use:
+For example you may want to override `proxy.command` for development, which is the env `up start` uses.
+In the following example [gin](https://github.com/codegangsta/gin) is used for hot reloading of Go programs:

 ```json
 {